lynnliu030/berkeley-os-prelim/list_of_topics/network_ds.md

                 1. machine fails, data structure unavailable, addr space missing, etc.
             2. Performance: remote fetching
     2. PL abstraction makes more sense! —> RPC
-2. RPC is a protocol that one program can use to request a service from a program located on another computer in a network.
-RPC enables you to make calls to a remote service as though it's a local function.
-    1. The underlying network and serialization complexities are abstracted away from the user.
-    2. Typically, a stub on the client side translates local calls into network messages which are then unmarshalled on the server side to call the actual procedure.yo
 3. Goal: create wrappers so calling a function on another machine just feels like calling a local function
     1. **“Location transparency”**: system hides where a resource is located
 4. Basics